 - Norway’s evolution as a goto diplomat in the state system developed organically rather than being sought by Oslo.

-- Norwegian activists and academics initially developed ideas and relationships that they took to their government aimed at bringing conflicting parties to the together.
+- Norwegian activists and academics initially developed ideas and relationships that they took to their government aimed at bringing conflicting parties together.

 - Following the Oslo Accords and Guatemala peace accord, countries began to identify Norway as a reliable and honest broker.

 - The roots of Norway’s peace-seeking diplomacy date back to the early twentieth century.